-- All tree removals should occur outside of the active bat maternity window (April 1 to October and the Migratory Bird window (April 15 to August 15); - Tree removals should follow best arboricultural practices; - ESC measures should be installed around nearby/receiving hydrologic features to reduce sedimentation inputs; and - To slow the spread of invasive species (such as Emerald Ash Borer), all trees (not just Ash) should be disposed of locally to reduce transportation to other local municipalities.
+- All tree removals should occur outside of the active bat maternity window (April 1 to October 1) and the Migratory Bird window (March 31 to August 31); - Tree removals should follow best arboricultural practices; - ESC measures should be installed around nearby/receiving hydrologic features to reduce sedimentation inputs; and - To slow the spread of invasive species (such as Emerald Ash Borer), all trees (not just Ash) should be disposed of locally to reduce transportation to other local municipalities.

 Where trees were identified as preservation, tree protection measures are discussed within Section 4 of the TPMP (Appendix E).
-The City of Hamilton requires compensation of live private trees at a 1:1 ratio, therefore, a total of 420 trees are proposed to be planted to compensate for those being removed as a result of the proposed development.
+Tree protection measures include the establishment of tree protection fencing (hoarding) prior to construction and ongoing monitoring during construction to ensure that no injury to retained trees occurs.
+To avoid damage to trees and soil compaction, access routes were established away from tree protection zones, where possible.
+The City of Hamilton requires compensation of live private trees at a 1:1 ratio, therefore, a total of 353 trees are proposed to be planted to compensate for those being removed as a result of the proposed development.
+Compensation of the two dead trees is not required in accordance with the City of Hamilton's compensation guidelines.
 Detailed compensation requirements are discussed within Section 5 of the TPMP (Appendix E).
 All tree removals and compensations will be completed in accordance with City requirements.
-It is recognized that trees provide a variety of functions (i.e., canopy cover, energy conservation, mental health benefits and wildlife habitat); thus, compensation of these trees will ensure that there is not a loss in these functions within the landscape.
+It is recognized that trees provide a variety of functions (i.e., canopy cover, energy conservation, mental health benefits and wildlife habitat); thus, compensation of these trees will ensure that there is not a loss in these functions within the landscape over the long-term.
+Compensation of these trees will occur within the created wetland VPZ.